Library and Information Science, Master of Library and Information Science

 - Completed Graduate School online application

 - Unofficial Transcripts- As part of the application submission process, all applicants are required to upload unofficial copies of all post-secondary transcripts to the online application.
 Official transcripts are only required if accepted by the academic program.

 - Official Results of English Proficiency Exams (International applicants only)

 - Curriculum vitae or resume

 - Two letters of recommendation

-- One 250 word essay question answering the question: What areas of Library and Information Science interest you; do you anticipate working in a particular type of library or information agency?
+- Do you anticipate working in a particular type of library or information agency?

 Detailed application instructions are available at: https://sislt.missouri.edu/lis/.

 Scholarships and Financial Aid

 Every year SISLT provides more than $22,000 in merit and need-based financial support to new and current LIS students.